vaidehi8913/burer-monteiro/README.md

     npm start

 from the top level directory.
-This automatically pop up a version running locally.
+This should automatically pop up a version running locally.
 If you aren't seeing it, trying going to

     localhost:3000/burer-monteiro